Birdie0/discord-webhooks-guide/docs/structure/allowed_mentions.md

 # allowed_mentions

-Allows to supress pings by users, roles or everyone/here mentions. `allowed_mentions` object and can contain next parameters:
+Allows to suppress pings by users, roles or everyone/here mentions. `allowed_mentions` object and can contain next parameters:

 * `parse` - array and can include next values:
   * "everyone" - if present everyone/here will ping.